jpmorganchase/modular/docs/esm-views/developing-esm.md

 ---
 parent: ESM Views
 nav_order: 100
-title: Known limitations
+title: Developing with ESM Views
 ---

-# Known limitations of ESM Views
+## Differences between developing ESM Views and regular applications

-## Dependencies to be rewritten must be referenced in the esm-view code and its manifest
+### Dependencies to be rewritten must be referenced in the ESM View code and its manifest directly

 When a dependency is rewritten, modular: